Get

 • Deworming: First year: $20–$50; annual cost: $80–$200

-Health insurance for your pet may help cover the costs, of vaccinations.
+The cost of these vaccinations adds up, but you can save your dog from much more expensive health issues down the line.
+Health insurance for your pet may help cover the costs of vaccinations.
 If you’re thinking of getting pet insurance, you may want to look at Lemonade.
-This company offers balanced, customizable insurance and helpful customer service.
-Comparing multiple policies is the best way to know if you are getting the coverage that you need.
+It offers balanced, customizable insurance and helpful customer service.
+Comparing multiple policies is the best way to know if you are getting the coverage you need.

 Guidelines for Vaccinating Your Dog or Puppy

-While the benefits of vaccinating your dog outweigh the risks, the risk factors should still be assessed for each individual animal.
+While the benefits of vaccinating your dog outweigh the risks, the risk factors should still be assessed for each animal.
 This assessment should be undertaken with your veterinarian.
+Vaccination risks are a hot topic, and it is not a legal requirement in most places to get your pet vaccinated, except for rabies vaccinations.

 Pros of Vaccinating Your Dog

 The biggest argument for vaccinating your dog or puppy is the prevention of life-threatening illnesses.
-While most pet owners today have never experienced a pet that has contracted parvovirus or distemper, these illnesses are devastating.
+While most pet owners today have never experienced a pet that has contracted parvovirus or distemper, the illnesses are devastating.
 They not only endanger your dog’s life but can also cause extreme suffering.

 Young puppies are the perfect targets for viruses and bacteria.
-They lick, bite, and chew on everything and have a weak defense system against disease because they’re so young.
-This is why veterinarians place such high importance on puppy vaccinations.
+They lick, bite, chew on everything, and have a weak immune system against disease because they’re so young.
+That is why veterinarians place such high importance on puppy vaccinations.

 Puppy Vaccine